Formosa (band): Tight & Sexy and Sorry for being sexy (2015–2018)

-Sorry for Being Sexy (2017–2018)

-Already in the summer of 2017 Formosa began recording their second studio album Sorry for Being Sexy.
-They played as an opening band for Battle Beast and Ignite, and in the fall they went on their first international headlining tour through the Balkans.
-March 2018, the album Sorry for Being Sexy was released via Sweepland Records.
-This was followed by an extensive European tour through a total of 13 countries with over 70 concerts.
-Sorry for Being Sexy landed at No. 9 on the official German metal rock charts.
-Formosa played over 140 concert across Europe in 2017–2018 sharing the stage with bands such as Thundermother, The New Roses and Bonfire.
+As early as summer 2017, Formosa began recording their second studio album Sorry for Being Sexy.
+They performed as a support act for Battle Beast and Ignite and embarked on their first international tour through the Balkan states in the autumn.
+On March 2, 2018, the album Sorry for Being Sexy was released via Sweepland Records.
+The album reached number 9 in the official German Metal Rock Charts.
+Formosa played over 140 concerts across Europe between 2017 and 2018 and shared the stage with bands such as Thundermother, The New Roses, and Bonfire.

+On January 6, 2017, singer Nik Bird dislocated his arm during a fall on stage.
+He nevertheless finished the concert and then entered the waiting ambulance.
+Andy Brings, who was present at the concert, commented on the accident and Nik Bird’s fearless continuation of the show as “a defining moment of rock ’n’ roll.”

 On 6 January 2017, singer Nik Bird dislocated his arm in a stage accident.
 He nevertheless played the concert to the end and then got into the already waiting ambulance.
 Andy Brings, who was present at the concert, commented on the accident and Nik Bird's fearless continuation of playing as "a great hour for rock 'n' roll".

-Danger Zone (2019–2021)
+Danger Zone and Bones EP (2019–2022)

 In early 2019, Formosa recorded their third album Danger Zone in Antwerp.
 As producers, the band hired Martin Furia (eg. Destruction and Nervosa).
 After the recording sessions Formosa went on a support tour with Nazareth.
-In the summer of 2019 various well-known music festivals followed including a performance during the Reeperbahn Festival in Hamburg, Germany.

-In 2019, Formosa parted ways with their music label Sweepland Records and signed a label deal with Metalville.
+Formosa parted ways with their music label Sweepland Records and signed a label deal with Metalville.
 On 13 March 2020, Formosa released their third album Danger Zone – simultaneously, however, on the same day, the ongoing tour with Audrey Horne was canceled due to the COVID-19 pandemic.

-Bones EP (2022)

 In 2022, Formosa released several singles, which together appeared on the Bones EP.
 On the song Her Mama, guitarist Ande Braun from Kissin' Dynamite plays the guitar solo and can also be seen in the accompanying video.
 The acoustic version of the song Dynamite features a hammered dulcimer played by drummer Paris Jay.

-For June 11, 2022, Formosa has planned the Formosa Beer Festival'22.
-At this festival, Formosa will pour the beer created especially for this event.
-The recipe for the Formosa beer comes from guitarist Nik Beer, who is a qualified brewmaster.
+Bittersweet and PYRITE (2023–2026)

+At the beginning of 2023, the band announced their new studio album Bittersweet for release on April 21, 2023.
+In March, Formosa went on a European tour with Kissin’ Dynamite and Dynazty.
+During the tour, the band released the first two singles, Living on a Blade and Horns Up.
+After the band and the label Metalville parted ways in February, Formosa self-released the album in April under their own label Metalmosa and subsequently played a successful headlining tour, including several sold-out shows.

+On January 31, 2025, Formosa released their fifth studio album Pyrite and played release shows in Düsseldorf and Paris.
+In April and May, they supported Massive Wagons on tour.
+In Summer the band played support for Takida on various open air shows.
+Following this, Formosa did a European tour with H.E.A.T for October 2025.